cartheur/aiventure-david/README.md

 ### Architecture disclosure

-* The architecture of the program is illustrated in the following diagram:
+* The class architecture of the program is illustrated in the following diagram:

 ![david-diagram](/media/DavidDiagram.png)

+Source code not yet released.

 ### Background